louisesykes198/the-crochet-files/README.md

 - As a user, I want to like crochet projects so that I can show appreciation for others' work.
 - As a user, I want to comment on crochet projects so that I can ask questions and give feedback.
 - As a user, I want to delete my comments to remove anything I no longer want to say.
 - As a user, I want to see how many likes and comments a project has so that I can gauge its popularity.

+#### **Admin & Moderation**
+- As an admin, I want to manage users so that I can ensure a positive community experience.
+- As an admin, I want to delete inappropriate projects or comments so that the platform remains safe and friendly.